-8 Foods That help to Fight Pain
+This is the Foods That Help to Fight Pain.

 1- Virgin Olive Oil

 Do you feel that peppery tingle in the back of your throat?
 It’s a compound called oleocanthal, and it works like ibuprofen.
 Extra virgin olive oil also contains fat that allows joints to slide smoothly and prevents cartilage from breaking down.
 This could help people with osteoarthritis.
 If you cook with olive oil, respect the low temperatures (less than 410 degrees) to lose none of its many benefits.
+This is the Foods That Help to Fight Pain.

 Peppermint oil relieves the cramps, gas and painful bloating that characterize irritable bowel syndrome.
 Peppermint tea is a good lollipop for occasional stomach aches.
-Early in the research, Brazilian mint tea (made from the plant Hyptnis crenata) was as effective as a prescription
+Early in the research, Brazilian mint tea (made from the plant Hyptnis crenata) was as effective as a prescription painkiller.
+This is the Foods That Help to Fight Pain.

 3- Tart Cherries